genielabs/HomeGenie/install.md

 ## Windows

+Download *HomeGenie Windows Installer* and run it.
+Once installation process is completed, *HomeGenie* UI will be opened.
-Download _setup_ file and run it.
-Once installed, you can access HomeGenie by right clicking on its tray icon..
+The UI can be also opened by right clicking on the tray icon..

 ---